 Cadillac can decide to focus on the luxury sports car niche and can build a car specifically for that purpose.
 But that does not mean the product will ever be perceived that way in the minds of the consumer.
 The problem is, Audi and BMW already occupy that space in the consumer’s mind.

 Here’s another trap that many companies fall into: They mistake their mission statement for a positioning strategy.

 Fortune-500 companies miss the boat all the time on this.
 There’s a giant health care provider that recently formed an internal committee to study the “position” of the company and draft a “positioning strategy.”
 What they came up with was a mission statement at best.

 But your mission — your statement of purpose — may have nothing to do with your position in the market place.
 And vice versa.

 A mission statement is concocted by a committee and exists in corporate brochures, annual reports, and press releases.
 A positioning statement is formed in the consumer’s mind.
 A mission statement is the rose-colored view of your company.
 A positioning statement is the gritty, 16mm view.

 No doubt, the semantics of positioning and positioning strategy can get confusing.
 But if you want to hedge your bets, think of it this way:

-Positioning is not something you do, it’s something that happens.
+Positioning is everything you do as a company to help position the brand in the minds of consumers.
 You can choose a narrow market niche, devise a new pricing strategy and launch a giant ad campaign that, together, may affect people’s perception of you.
-But you can’t technically “position” anything.
+It’s a positioning effort, but you can’t technically “position” anything.